Skip to content

 idPrimary key

-nameUnique skill name
+nameUnique name

 titleDisplay title